-Important: The format of the inline code that you required to add for adding the link of the Manual Input dialog in the Collaboration Panel is changed in version 6.4.0.
-Therefore, if you have upgraded to a 6.4.0 or later version from a version earlier that 6.4.0, you will require to change the format of the older code snippet to match that of the new code snippet.
+Inline Code Snippet: Manual Input Link Important: The format of the inline code that you require to add for adding the link of the Manual Input dialog in the Pending Tasks Panel is changed in version 6.4.0.
+Therefore, if you have upgraded to a 6.4.0 or later version from a version earlier than 6.4.0, you will require to change the format of the older code snippet to match that of the new code snippet.

-You can type the text that you want to display as the link text in the Collaboration Panel, which by default is set to Manual Input Link within a data... .
+You can type the text that you want to display as the link text in the Collaboration Panel, which by default is set to Manual Input Link within < a data..>.